Hackdromeda/BugBrowser/PRIVACYPOLICY.md

 3. Read, write, and create lists in the Alexa app
 4. Analytics automatically collected by Amazon
 5. Provide information to APIs
-    * [Have I Been Pwned](https://haveibeenpwned.com/API/v2) receives your email address to check for any security vulnerabilites or flaws that exposed your data.
+    * [Have I Been Pwned](https://haveibeenpwned.com/API/v2) receives your email address to check for any security vulnerabilities or flaws that exposed your data.
     * [Alexa List API](https://developer.amazon.com/alexa-skills-kit/shopping-and-to-do-lists) receives the programs you want to save to your Alexa list.
     * [News API](https://newsapi.org/docs) does not receive any personal information.
     * [Bing Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/) receives your query which may include any personal information you speak.